-On the Closing Date, we expect to issue the Class 1M-1 Notes, the Class 1M-2 Notes and the Class 1B Notes (the "Group 1 Offered Notes"), and the Class 2M-1 Notes, the Class 2M-2 Notes and the Class 2B Notes (the "Group 2 Offered Notes" and, together with the Group 1 Offered Notes, the "Offered Notes"), which will be our unsecured general obligations.
-The Holders of the Class 1M-2 Notes can exchange all or part of that Class for proportionate interests in the Class 1M-2A and Class 1M-2B Notes (together, the "Group 1 Exchangeable Notes"), and vice versa.
-Additionally, the Holders of the Class 1M-2A Notes can exchange all or part of that Class for proportionate interests in the Class 1M-2I and Class 1M-2F Notes, and vice versa.
-The Class 1M-2, Class 1M-2F and Class 1M-2I Notes are referred to as the "Group 1 RCR Notes".
-The Holders of the Class 2M-2 Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2A and Class 2M-2B Notes (together, the "Group 2 Exchangeable Notes" and, together with the Group 1 Exchangeable Notes, the "Exchangeable Notes"), and vice versa.
-Additionally, the Holders of the Class 2M-2A Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2I and Class 2M-2F Notes, and vice versa.
-The Class 2M-2, Class 2M-2F and Class 2M-2I Notes are referred to as the "Group 2 RCR Notes" and, together with the Group 1 RCR Notes, the "Related Combinable and Recombinable Notes", or "RCR Notes".
-RCR Notes may be exchanged for Exchangeable Notes, and vice versa, in the combinations set forth on Schedule I. The Group 1 Offered Notes and the Exchangeable Notes and other RCR Notes in Group 1 are collectively referred to as the "Group 1 Notes".
-The Group 2 Offered Notes and the Exchangeable Notes and other RCR Notes in Group 2 are collectively referred to as the "Group 2 Notes".
-Each of the Group 1 Notes and Group 2 Notes is referred to herein as a "Group".
-As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an initial aggregate unpaid principal balance as of December 31, 2015 (the "Cut-off Date") of approximately \$29,827,394,673 (the "Reference Pool Cut-off Date Balance").
+On the Closing Date, we expect to issue the Class 2M-1 Notes, the Class 2M-2 Notes and the Class 2B Notes (the "Offered Notes"), which will be our unsecured general obligations.
+The Holders of the Class 2M-2 Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2A and Class 2M-2B Notes (together, the "Exchangeable Notes"), and vice versa.
+Additionally, the Holders of the Class 2M-2A Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2A and Class 2M-2A Notes can exchange all or part of that Class for proportionate interests in the Class 2M-2A notes and vice versa.
+The Class 2M-2, Class 2M-2F and Class 2M-2I Notes are referred to as the "Related Combinable and Recombinable Notes", or "RCR Notes".
+RCR Notes may be exchanged for Exchangeable Notes, and vice versa, in the combinations set forth on Schedule I. The Offered Notes and the Exchangeable Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an initial aggregate unpaid principal balance as of May 31, 2016 (the "Cut-off Date") of approximately \$38,667,647,749 (the "Reference Pool Cut-off Date Balance").